Indonesians rush to save beached sperm whales

 “It is best to wait until high tide, but we are concerned they might die,” Prabowo told Reuters.

-An adult sperm whale, among the biggest mammals on earth, can grow up to 12 meters and can weigh up to 57 tonnes.
+An adult sperm whale, among the biggest mammals on earth, can grow up to 12 metres and can weigh up to 57 tonnes.

 Though unusual, whale beachings have been seen in other parts of Indonesia, a vast archipelago of over 17,000 islands.